 Madonna ultimately choose to stick with music, rather than pursue a career in acting – and the world is glad she did.
 Music is truly her calling, and it’s no surprise that, throughout her career, she’s been able to achieve many great things with her talents, including no fewer than 16 Guinness World Records.

-Arguably one of the most notable records she’s achieved is Best Selling Female Recording Artist of All Time.
+Arguably one of the most notable records she’s achieved is the Biggest-Selling Female Recording Artist of All Time, a title that was re-certified in 2023 after it was confirmed she’s sold over 400 million records over her decades-spanning career.
 Beyond that, she’s also beat her own record for the Highest Grossing Concert Tour Ever By A Solo Artist, with her 2008-2009 Sticky & Sweet tour, beating her previous record from two years prior.

 A bacterial infection put Madonna in the ICU